momentics/NanoVNA-X/README.md

 Display controllers ILI9341/ST7789 (320×240) and ST7796S (480×320) are selected per board; DMA is supported, along with brightness control (for the H4), inversion, and text shadows to improve readability.

-Additional features include an RTC, SD card (screenshots, firmware, file manager), USB UID, remote control, and a measurement module (LC matching, cable analysis, and resonance analysis).
+Additional features include an RTC, persistent calibration/configuration in internal flash, USB UID, remote control, and a measurement module (LC matching, cable analysis, and resonance analysis).

 ## Building the firmware